blex-max/apb-pileup-browser/README.md

 `apb demo [--dump out.db]`

-`sam` opens a live alignment file (SAM/BAM/CRAM) at a locus (`chr1:12345`) and launches the TUI. `--dump` skips the TUI entirely: it builds the pileup, writes it straight to a sqlite3 database file, and exits — useful for headless/batch use.
+`sam` opens a live alignment file (SAM/BAM/CRAM) at a locus (`chr1:12345`) and launches the TUI. `--dump` skips the TUI and writes the resulting database straight to disk instead — useful for headless/batch use.
+When specifying a locus, it is in the form `contig:coordinate` - only a single coordinate needs to be provided, rather than a length-1 range as in many `samtools` commands.

-`db` reopens a database previously produced by `--dump` (or the in-TUI `dump` command), so you can come back to a pileup without re-reading the original alignment file.
+`db` reopens a database file previously produced by `--dump` (or the in-TUI `dump` command).

 `demo` runs against synthetic data, no alignment file required — good for a first look at the tool.